ant-design/ant-design/components/modal/demo/info.md

 ## en-US

-Various types of informaion modal dialog, only provide one button to close dialog.
+In the various types of informaion modal dialog, only one button to close dialog is provided.

 ````jsx
 import { Modal, Button } from 'antd';